 Internal use of deposited versions

 - When the institution considers faculty for promotion, tenure, awards, funding, or raises, and when it reviews their publications as part of this process, then it should limit its review of their research articles to those on deposit in the institutional repository.
 Or it should use the institutional repository as the mechanism for submitting articles for use or review by internal committees.

-- Versions of this policy have been adopted (in rough chronological order) at the Université de Liège, Edinburgh Napier University, the University of Oregon Department of Romance Languages, the Catholic University of Louvain, China's National Science Library, the Chinese Academy of Sciences, India's International Center for Tropical Agriculture, Canada's Institute for Research in Construction, the University of Salford, the University of Luxembourg, Kings College London, certain schools and departments at Harvard University, and Simon Fraser University Publishing Program.
-This type of policy is under consideration at the Université d'Angers and the February 2017 draft of the National OA policy of India, and the May 2018 draft decree from the French Parliament.
+- Versions of this policy have been adopted (in rough chronological order) at the Université de Liège, Edinburgh Napier University (then called Napier University), the University of Oregon Department of Romance Languages, the Catholic University of Louvain, the National Science Library at the Chinese Academy of Sciences, India's International Center for Tropical Agriculture, Canada's Institute for Research in Construction, the University of Salford, the University of Luxembourg, Kings College London, certain schools and departments at Harvard University, and the Simon Fraser University Publishing Program.
+This type of policy is under consideration at the Université d'Angers, the February 2017 draft National OA policy of India, and the May 2018 draft decree from the French Parliament.

 - This type of policy has been recommended in many reports and analyses of best practices for university policies:

 - A February 2009 article by Peter Suber recommended that "Whenever the institution reviews faculty publications for promotion, tenure, funding, or any other internal purpose, limit the review of journal publications to those on deposit in the IR.
 This powerful incentive was adopted last year at Napier University and the University of Liege.
 Use your repository for internal evaluations of research, not just for external showcasing of research.
 Review the articles faculty want you to review, as before, but require that they be on deposit in the repository."